StackVista/stackstate-docs/stackpacks/integrations/aws/aws-x-ray.md

 AWS services integrate with AWS X-Ray by adding a tracing header to requests, running the X-Ray daemon, or making sampling decisions, and uploading trace data to X-Ray.
 The X-Ray SDKs include plugins for additional integration with AWS services.

-AWS X-ray is a [StackState core integration](/stackpacks/integrations/about_integrations.md#stackstate-core-integrations "StackState Self-Hosted only").
+AWS X-ray is a [Rancher Observability core integration](/stackpacks/integrations/about_integrations.md#stackstate-core-integrations "Rancher Observability Self-Hosted only").

 ## Functionality

-The StackState AWS X-Ray integration provides the following functionality:
+The Rancher Observability AWS X-Ray integration provides the following functionality:

 * Enriches AWS components with X-Ray trace service data.
 * Allows mapping the relations between X-Ray services, and ultimately AWS resources.